atch2203/blog/src/content/blog/jellyCTF writeups.md

 ---
 Sometime during the middle of last week I decided to actually start playing CTFs, and I remember dungwinix mentioned that jellyc.tf was going on for 2 weeks and that it was good for beginners (aka me).

-> go check his writeups at https://dungwinux.github.io/-blog/security/2024/06/24/jellyctf.html, he actually was the first solo team to full clear w/o hints
+> go check his writeups at https://dungwinux.github.io/-blog/security/2024/06/24/jellyctf.html, he was the first solo team to full clear w/o hints (i think)

-I used a lot of hints (almost all of them), but I was able to solve 10/10 web, 6/8 osint, 3/3 pwn, 8/10 crypto, 6/7 forensics, 5/5 misc, 3/3 rev.
+I used a lot of hints (almost all of them), but I was able to solve 10/10 web, 6/8 osint, 3/3 pwn, 8/10 crypto, 6/7 forensics, 5/5 misc, 3/3 rev. Personally, I thought that the pwn and rev were lacking, but I learned a good amount in the other catagories.
 ![my "awards"](@assets/images/writeups/jellyctf/awardssmall.png)
 <div align="center" style="color:#888888"><em>My "awards"</em></div>